Using HTML elements

-<meta http-equiv="Content-Type" content="type; charset=..."/>— The robot can use this tag to determine the document type and encoding.
+<meta http-equiv="Content-Type" content="type; charset=..."/>— The robot may look at this tag to determine the type of the document and its encoding.

-<meta http-equiv="refresh" content="N;url=_redirect destination address_"/>— Redirects the user to the specified URL after spending N seconds on this page.
+<meta http-equiv="refresh" content="N;url=_redirect destination URL_"/>— Redirects the user to the page with the specified URL after the users stays N seconds on the current page.
 For small N values, it is considered a temporary redirect, similar to server redirects with the HTTP code 302/303/307.

 The Yandex robot also looks at these meta tags:

-<meta name="robots" content="all"/>— Allows indexing text and links on the page, the same as
+<meta name="robots" content="all"/>— Allows you to index text and links on the page, similar to

 <meta name="robots" content="index, follow"/>.

-<meta name="robots" content="none"/>—Forbids indexing text and following links on the page, the same as
+<meta name="robots" content="none"/>— Prohibits indexing the text and following the links on the page, similar to

-<meta name="robots" content="noarchive"/>— Don't show a link to an archived copy on the search results page.
+<meta name="robots" content="noarchive"/>— Prohibits showing the link to the saved copy on the search results page.

 nameattribute, you can use